Kunal2028/Wanderlust/README.md

 ## 🏡 Wanderlust – Airbnb Clone

 ## 📖 Overview
-**Wanderlust** is a full-stack web application inspired by **Airbnb**, allowing users to explore, create, and book property listings around the world.
+**Wanderlust** is a full-stack web application , allowing users to explore, create, and book property listings around the world.
 It is built using **Node.js**, **Express**, **MongoDB**, and **JavaScript**, following the MVC architecture and RESTful API principles.

 ---